How to obtain rights to your content through UGC Rights

 Rights Pending: Indicates that a request is scheduled to be sent, but has not yet been posted in order to avoid rate limiting.
 These posts will appear when filtering by Rights Requested.

-Rights Expired: Indicates that the request was posted, but 21 days has elapsed.
+Rights Expired: Indicates that the request was posted, but 21 days have elapsed.
 After 21 Days you may resend the request.
 Doing so will delete the original request comment automatically on Instagram.
 On Twitter, the original request comment will remain.

 Soft Approval: When the post author has replied but with not quite the right wording to complete the approval.
 For example, you asked them to reply with #yes in the comment and they replied yes.